More Manufacturing Work Returns to U.S. Shores

 “China was an incredible deal for everybody because the government made it easy to put a plant there,” said Harold Sirkin, co-author of the Boston Consulting report “U.S. Manufacturing Nears the Tipping Point: Which Industries, Why, and How Much?”

 “Those wages that were dirt cheap grew by 15 to 20 percent per year,” Sirkin said, adding that as labor costs grew, companies were saddled by rising transportation costs and higher utility rates as well as costs related to supply disruptions and quality issues.
-After a while, some companies began to take note that real manufacturing costs in China started to get closer to those in the U.S.
+After a while, some companies began to note that manufacturing costs in China started to get closer to those in the U.S.

-Moreover, in the last decade U.S. companies have found ways to make products faster and with higher quality, mainly through improved automation.
+Moreover, in the last decade, U.S. companies have found ways to make products faster and with higher quality, mainly through improved automation.
 At the same time, U.S. wages have declined or have gone up only moderately, making homegrown companies more competitive globally.

 “There were major delays in getting our tools crated up and moved and dealing delicately with the manufacturers so that we didn’t run into a situation where we couldn’t get our tools out of China,” Bollengier said.
-“We heard some nightmares of what could happen, like sometimes your tools could be cracked.”
+“We heard some nightmares of what could happen like sometimes your tools could be cracked.”

 The move was completed in October, but his plant wasn’t fully operational until late February — two months later than expected.
 In the interim, the company lost customers because it couldn’t fill orders while the tools were being shipped.
 Sales plummeted, Bollengier said.